Randomized Solutions to Convex Programs with Multiple Chance Constraints: Problem Formulation

-The inequality `$f_{i}(x,\den)\leq 0$' in a chance constraint of (\ref{Equ:StochProg}b) is referred to as the \emph{nominal chance constraint}, while $\ep_{i}\in(0,1)$ represents the \emph{chance constraint level}.
-For any given $x\in\BRd$, the nominal chance constraint characterizes the subset of $\Delta$ whose complement needs to be controlled (in its probability measure) by $\ep_{i}$, in order for $x$ to be considered as a feasible point of the particular stage $i$.
-This becomes more obvious by noting that the probability notation in (\ref{Equ:StochProg}b) stands short for

-avoiding the cumbersome way of writing out the probability as the measure of a subset of $\Delta$.
-Both notations are used in the sequel, where the short notation (indicated by square brackets) is preferred for the sake of simplicity and the long notation (indicated by curly brackets) is used when it brings additional clarity to the expression.

-The use of `$\min$' instead of `$\inf$' in (\ref{Equ:StochProg}a) is justified by the fact that the feasible set of a single stage can be shown to be closed for very general cases \cite[Thm.\,2.1] {KallMay:2011}.
-The feasible set is then compact, by the presence of $\BX$, and any infimum is indeed attained; otherwise `$\inf$' can always be replaced by `$\min$' for finding an optimal point in the closure of the feasible set.
+The use of `$\min$' instead of `$\inf$' in (\ref{Equ:MCP}a) is justified by the fact that the feasible set of a single chance constraint is closed under fairly general assumptions \cite[Thm.\,2.1]{KallMay:2011}.
+This implies that the feasible set of the $\MCP$ is compact, due to the presence of $\BX$, and the infimum is indeed attained.

-The results presented in this paper are distribution-free in the sense that they do not rely on the knowledge of the measure $\Pr$, or the corresponding probability distribution of $\den$.
-It is required however that such a probability measure on $\Delta$ exists, so that $\Pr$ can be used throughout this paper for analysis purposes.
-In fact, not even the support set $\Delta$, which can be very general in nature needs, needs to be known.

-Instead, it is assumed that a sufficient number of independent random samples can be obtained from $\den$.
-Moreover, it remains a standing assumption that the $\sigma$-algebra of $\Pr$-measurable sets in $\Delta$ is large enough to contain all sets whose probability measure is used in this paper, like the one in \eqref{Equ:ProbMeas}.
-These requirements appear to be reasonable for a large range of practical applications, see also \cite[p.\,4]{CampGar:2008}
+It remains a standing assumption that the $\sigma$-algebra of $\Pr$-measurable sets in $\Delta$ is large enough to contain all sets whose probability is measured in this paper, like the ones in (\ref{Equ:MCP}b), \cf \cite[p.\,4]{CampGar:2008}.

-\begin{remark}[Generality of Problem Formulation] The formulation \eqref{Equ:StochProg} comprises, in particular, the following problem settings.
-(Some of them actually appear in the example of Section \ref{Sec:Example}.) (a) A random, non-linear, convex objective function can be included by an \emph{epigraph reformulation}, with the new objective being a scalar and hence linear \cite[Sec.\,3.1.7] {BoydVan:2004}. (b) The constraint function of a vector-valued nominal chance constraint, also known as a \emph{joint chance constraint}, can be transformed into a scalar, non-linear, convex constraint function by taking the point-wise maximum of its component functions, preserving its convexity \cite[Sec.\,3.2.3]{BoydVan:2004}. (c) If different stages depend on different uncertain variables, all uncertainties can be combined into the vector uncertainty $\den$, as not all stages have to depend explicitly on all entries of $\den$. (d) Any non-random and convex constraints can be readily included as part of the convex and compact set $\BX$. \end{remark}